NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters.md

 | --------------- | ------- | -------------------- |
 | `cloudflared tunnel --no-autoupdate <BOOLEAN> run <UUID or NAME>`  | `false` | `NO_AUTOUPDATE`      |

 When `false`, `cloudflared` will periodically check for updates and restart with the new version.
 See also: [`autoupdate-freq`](#autoupdate-freq).
-Restarts are performed by spawning a new process that connects to the Cloudflare global network.
+Restarts are performed by spawning a new process that connects to the Khulnasoft global network.
 On successful connection, the old process will gracefully shut down after handling all outstanding requests.

 When `true`, automatic updates are disabled.